SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ---
-title: 'Chapter 1: A Brief Introduction to R'
+title: 'Chapter 1: A Brief Introduction to R and RMarkdown'
 description:
   ''
 prev: null